rosettatype/hyperglot/README.md

 # Hyperglot – detecting language support in fonts

-**Warning: this work is still in progress and provided AS IS.**

-The Hyperglot database and tools try to answer the seemingly simple question of language support in fonts; when can one use a font A to set texts in a language B?
-We took a pragmatic approach and reduced the answer to finding a standard character set for each orthography used by a language.
-We also added a brief design note to alert users regarding shaping and positioning requirements that go beyond Unicode character code points.
+Hyperglot helps type designers answer a seemingly simple question of language support in fonts: When can I use font A to set texts in language B?
+It takes a pragmatic answer by identifying a standard character set for each orthography used by a language.
 The database currently contains information for over 600 languages.

+We record a basic and any auxiliary character sets for each orthography of a language.
+Note that only actively used orthographies (their status is set to `primary`) are used when detecting language support in a font.
+Other, secondary or historical, orthographies are displayed just for information purposes.

+Where relevant, we also provide a brief design note containing tips about shaping and positioning requirements that go beyond Unicode character code points.
+Hyperglot should only be used to detect whether a font can be considered for use with a particular language.
+It does not say anything about the quality of a font’s design.

-The Hyperglot database is a work in progress, the validity of the language data varies, but it is clearly marked for each language (some are considered drafts, some have been verified etc.).
-We have checked the information from various online and offline sources and we are committed to keep on improving.
-But we will also need help from the respective language users.
-Admittedly, mapping all languages of the world is beyond our capacity.
-So, if you see an issue or a language missing, please get in touch and [contribute](README_database.md).
+Hyperglot is a work in progress provided AS IS, and the validity of its language data varies.
+To help you assess the validity of the results you view, each language in the database comes with a label indicating the quality of the data we have for it (e.g. some are considered `drafts`, some have been `verified`).
+We have checked the information against various online and offline sources and we are committed to continually improve it.
+However, we admit that mapping all the languages of the world in this way is beyond our capacity – we need help from users of each respective language!
+So, if you spot an issue or notice a language that is altogether missing, please get in touch.
+[We’d welcome your contribution](README_database.md#development-and-contributions).

 ## How to use